 This article was originally posted on Encased in Steel on 13th November 2015.
-It has been modified for reposting here.
+It has been edited and improved for posting here.

 “Should I have siderings on my feder?” is a common question that people ask when contemplating the purchase of a new feder, especially if it is their first such purchase.
 Previously, I wrote an article about what to look for when buying your first feder from Regenyei Armory, and this article will hopefully be a useful companion piece to expand upon the subject of siderings.